The Death Penalty is Morally indefensible

 ‘In the letter, they state they have learned that Dharmalingam is “seemingly unaware of the fact he faces execution, due to his mental condition, and that he is hallucinating, incoherent, and imagining his prison cell as a garden in which he is safe”.Singapore: indefinite stay of execution for man with learning disabilities after he gets Covid | Singapore | The Guardian

-This very real possibility that Nagaenthran may in fact lack any cognitve awareness of the imminent reality of being executed is further iterated by the UN Special Rapporters:
+This very real possibility that Nagaenthran may have lacked cognitve awareness of the imminent reality of being executed is further iterated by the UN Special Rapporters:

 “We are also concerned that his past 11 years on death row has reportedly caused further deterioration of his mental health.”
 OHCHR | Singapore: UN experts urge halt to execution of drug offender with disabilities

-To carry out the execution of a man who has languished in prison for over a decade , a man who may not only be mentally unaware of his impending execution, but also oblivious to the circumstances which have led to his stay on death row-–
+To carry out the execution of a man who had languished in a solitary prison cell for over a decade, a man who may not only have been mentally unaware of his impending execution, but also oblivious to the circumstances which led to his stay on death row-–

-I argue that Nagaenthran should be afforded the due process procedural right to undergo further independent psychiatric assessment to determine his current mental health and state of mind.
+I argue that Nagaenthran should have been afforded the due process procedural right to undergo further independent psychiatric assessment to determine his current mental health and state of mind prior to his execution.

-To deprive a man of his very life without guarenteeing him his due process rights to procedural accomodation for his diability is a travesty of justice,–
+To deprive a man of his very life without guarenteeing him his due process rights to procedural accomodation for his disability is a travesty of justice,–

 And a violation of International law as enshrined in the Convention on the Rights of Persons with Disabilities 2006 ( CRPD):